 Borrowings under the Term Loan Facility bear interest at a rate per annum equal to either (i) a reference rate plus a margin ranging from 5.00% to 5.50% based on a total net leverage ratio threshold or (ii) term SOFR plus a margin ranging from 6.00% to 6.50% based on a total net leverage ratio threshold.
 The reference rate and term SOFR rate are subject to floors of 3.50% and 2.50%, respectively.
-The Term Loan Facility requires the Term Loan Borrowers to make quarterly principal repayments in an aggregate principal amount of the Term Loan Commencing with the fiscal quarter ending March 31, 2025 through the first anniversary of the Closing Date (ii) 1.25% of the original aggregate principal amount of the term loan sextended thereunder commencing with the fiscal quarter ending after the first anniversary of the Closing Date through the maturity date of the Term Loan Facility.
+The Term Loan Facility requires the Term Loan Borrowers to make quarterly principal repayments in an aggregate principal amount equal to (i) 0.625% of the original aggregate principal amount of the Term Loan commencing with the fiscal quarter ending March 31, 2025 through the first anniversary of the Closing Date, (ii) 1.25% of the original aggregate principal amount of the term loans extended thereunder commencing with the fiscal quarter ending after the first anniversary of the Closing Date through the maturity date of the Term Loan Facility.
 The Term Loan Facility is also subject to customary mandatory prepayment provisions, including payments of proceeds from asset dispositions, casualty events, extraordinary receipts and a percentage of excess cash flow.
 The Term Loan Borrowers may voluntarily prepay amounts outstanding under the Term Loan Facility at any time, subject in certain cases to a prepayment premium.
 The Term Loan Facility is scheduled to mature on December 27, 2029.